Alert Source Discuss

 • deduct GAS_COLD_ACCOUNT_ACCESS - GAS_WARM_ACCESS if target_address is not in accessed_addresses and add target_address to accessed_addresses

-If target_address points to an account with a contract mid-creation, it behaves aligned with similar instructions like EXTCODESIZE and returns 0.
+Note: If target_address or the delegation designator points to an account with a contract mid-creation then the code is empty and returns 0 (TYPE_NONE).
+This is aligned with similar behavior of instructions like EXTCODESIZE.

 Rationale